 TDP leader, former Chittoor MP Naramalli Sivaprasad passes away

 Hyderabad, Sep 21: Senior Telugu Desam Party (TDP) leader and former Chittoor MP, Dr. Naramalli Siva Prasad passed away on Saturday in a private hospital in Chennai.

-He shot to prominence in 2013-14 for the varied ways he protested against the bifurcation of Andhra Pradesh.
+He was 68.

+Sivaprasad had been suffering from kidney ailment for some time now and was admitted to hospital in Tirupati a few days ago.

+He shot to fame as the MP who donned fancy dresses, enacting a unique character every day, during protests outside Parliament opposing the bifurcation of Andhra (2013-14) and later demanding special category status to the state (2018-19).

 He dressed himself up in many roles in protesting against the bifurcation of Andhra Pradesh state.
 He was also one of the MPs who were suspended for protesting in Indian Parliament against the bifurcation of the state.